-Two of the biggest challenges McDonald’s has faced in recent years has been criticism of the quality of their food and a change in the UKs attitude towards healthy eating.
+Two of the biggest challenges McDonald’s has faced in recent years has been criticism of the quality of their food and a change in our attitude towards healthy eating.

 - Major redevelopment of their restaurants to change the décor from the previous red and yellow

-• Started advertising where they got their produce from and what goes in to their food
+- Started advertising where they got their produce from and what goes in to their food

-• More prominent charity and society improvement activities
+- More prominent charity and society improvement activities

 It is interesting that other competitors failed to make these changes and are now struggling and some are even looking for buyers.

 Understand your customers

 The UK advert for their coffee that shows all the different types of people who come in at different times of the day is inspired.

-Your customer base is probably more defined than McDonald’s but the lesson is valid, th more you understand about your customers, the easier it is to market to them.
+Your customer base is probably more defined than McDonald’s but the lesson is valid, the more you understand about your customers, the easier it is to market to them.

 Know your strengths and play to them

 Instead it uses all those years of branding to communicate the feeling of familiarity, security, warmth and convenience you get when you go along. i.e. you know where you are with us.

-Despite their age and size, McDonald’s regularly come up with great marketing ideas that haven’t been done before.
-They aren’t afraid to try something new and experiment with ideas and new technology.
 A great example is their Monopoly promotion they have started to run each year because it has been so successful, plus their McFlurry which was the first of its kind to market.
-They are also keen adopters of new technology such as social networks and new ways of paying at the till (they are currently trialling touch less scanning of debit cards).